Services and support for parents

 To help you get the most out of services, remember:

-- You may have a number of issues to discuss.
-Before you go, think about what you want to talk about and what information you can give that'll be helpful.
-It can help to make some notes and take them with you as a reminder.
+- Before you go, think about what you want to talk about and what information you can give that'll be helpful.
+Maybe jot these ideas down.

-- It's much easier to talk and listen if you're not distracted.
-Unless your child needs to be with you, try to get a friend or neighbour to look after them so that you can concentrate.
+- Unless your child needs to be with you, try to get a friend or neighbour to look after them so you can concentrate.

-- If a problem is making life difficult or is really worrying you, keep going until you get some kind of answer, if not a solution.
-If the first person you talk to can't help, ask if they can suggest where else you might go.
-If your GP or health visitor suggests a solution that doesn't work, go back and ask again.
+- If a problem is making life difficult or really worrying you, keep going until you get some kind of answer, if not a solution.

-- Some professionals aren't good at explaining things.
-If you don't understand, then say so.
-It's their responsibility to be clear – it's not up to you to guess what they mean.
-Go back over what they said to make sure that you understand.
+- If you don't understand, say so.
+Go back over what they said to make sure you understand.
 It may help if they write it down for you.

 - If English isn't your first language, you may be able to get help from a link worker or health advocate.
-Their job isn't just to translate the words, but to act as a friend and make sure that the professionals understand what you need.
 Ask your health visitor or staff at your local Sure Start Children's Centre if there's a link worker or health advocate in your area.

 Support, advice and information for parents with disabled children.

-An organisation providing immediate help from volunteer parent support workers 24 hours a day, seven days a week.
+An organisation providing immediate help from volunteer parent support workers 24 hours a day, 7 days a week.

 Support for parents and other family members whose children are involved with or need social care services.